pittsoccer/pittsoccer/docs/README.md

 IT Enthusiast, The University of North Alabama
 ----------------------------------------------

-I'm all about coding software and building PCs
+I'm all about software development and building PCs

 * 🌎  I'm based in Huntsville, AL
 * ✉️  You can contact me at [pittsoccer101@gmail.com](mailto:pittsoccer101@gmail.com)